eProsima/Fast-DDS-docs/docs/fastdds/statistics/dds_layer/domainParticipant.rst

 |DomainParticipantQos::properties-api| ``fastdds.statistics``.
 The value of this property is a semicolon separated list containing the :ref:`statistics topic name aliases<statistics_topic_names>` of those DataWriters that the user wants to enable.
-The property can be set programmatically, loading an XML file and setting the :ref:`env_vars_fastdds_statistics` environment variable as shown in the following examples:
+The property can be set either programmatically or loading an XML file.
+If the property is set in both ways, the priority would depend on the QoS profile provided to
+|DomainParticipantFactory::create_participant-api|.
+If the method is called using |PARTICIPANT_QOS_DEFAULT-api| the values coming from the XML file will be used if the ``is_default_profile`` option is set to ``true`` (:ref:`domainparticipantattributes`).
+The XML file is also used when calling |DomainParticipantFactory::create_participant_with_profile-api| with a valid participant profile defined within the XML file.
+Otherwise, the property value set programmatically would be taken into account.

+Another way compatible with the previous one is setting the :ref:`env_vars_fastdds_statistics` environment variable.
+The statistics DataWriters that will be enabled when the |DomainParticipant-api| is enabled would be the union between those specified in the |DomainParticipantQos::properties-api| ``fastdds.statistics`` and those included with the environment variable.

+The following examples show how to use all the previous methods:

 +----------------------------------------------------------------------------------------------------------------------+
 | **C++**                                                                                                              |